 Oyasumi Punpun was originally serialized in Young Sunday, but moved to Big Comic Spirits on October 20, 2008 (47th issue).
 It received a Jury Recommendation at the 13th Japan Media Arts Festival Awards in 2009.

-The series has been published in English as Goodnight Punpun by VIZ Media under the VIZ Signature imprint in 2-in-1 omnibus volumes since March 15, 2016.
-The final volume is set to release on September 19, 2017.
-It has also been published in Spanish as Buenas noches, Punpun by Norma Editorial from October 29, 2015 to October 29, 2016; and in Italian as Buonanotte, Punpun by Panini Comics from April 14, 2011 to July 31, 2014; and has been published by Editorial Ivrea in Argentina since July 21, 2017.
+The series was published in English as Goodnight Punpun by VIZ Media under the VIZ Signature imprint in 7 omnibus volumes from March 15, 2016 to September 19, 2017.
+It was also published in Spanish as Buenas noches, Punpun by Norma Editorial from October 29, 2015 to October 29, 2016; in Italian as Buonanotte, Punpun by Panini Comics from April 14, 2011 to July 31, 2014; and has been published by Editorial Ivrea in Argentina since July 21, 2017.